-How do I begin to describe the magnificent German Alpine Road (Deutsche Alpenstrasse)?
+How do I begin to describe the magnificent Alpine Road in Germany?
 This road passes through some of the most picturesque rolling hills, lush meadows, towering trees, charming towns and calming lakes that leave you mesmerized.
-The Road is 450 kms from Lindau on Lake Constance to Schönau on Lake Königssee.
-And, this was our journey – hope you enjoy the ride…
+Not to mention you are surrounded by the German and Austrian Alps.
+The Alpine Road is 450 kms from Lindau on Lake Constance in the west to Schönau on Lake Königssee in the east.
+And, this was our journey.
+I hope you enjoy the ride!